LEVEL 1 : A TASTE OF THE CLASSICS

 Unit 4 explores decorative knots with a focus on a simplified Solomon’s Knot.

-The variations in decorative knots seem infinite however they all rely on similar principles, building the design around key tesserae and successful lines that clearly direct the eye though the pattern, weaving over, under and around the design.
+The variations in decorative knots seem infinite, however they all rely on similar principles such as building the design around key tesserae and lines that clearly direct the eye though the pattern, weaving over, under and around the design.

 We start with a simplified Solomon’s Knot (made of two interlocking links) and highlight the critical areas to ensure the design ‘reads’ well.